Patient education: Upper endoscopy (Beyond the Basics)

 ●Unexplained discomfort or pain in the upper abdomen.

 ●GERD or gastroesophageal reflux disease (often called heartburn).
-(See "Patient information: Acid reflux (gastroesophageal reflux disease) in adults (Beyond the Basics)".)
+(See "Patient education: Acid reflux (gastroesophageal reflux disease) in adults (Beyond the Basics)".)

 ●Persistent nausea and vomiting.

 ●Upper gastrointestinal (GI) bleeding (vomiting blood or blood found in the stool that originated from the upper part of the GI tract).
 Bleeding can be treated during the endoscopy.

 ●Difficulty swallowing; food/liquids getting stuck in the esophagus during swallowing.
 This may be caused by a narrowing (stricture) or tumor or because the esophagus is not contracting properly.
 If there is a stricture, it can often be dilated with special balloons or dilation tubes during the endoscopy.